 Ms. Verma received her Master’s degree in Public Health with concentration in health policy and management from Johns Hopkins University and her Bachelor’s degree in Life Sciences from the University of Maryland.

-Timothy Hill, Deputy Center Director
+Timothy Hill, Acting Deputy Administrator and Director

-Mr. Hill is the Acting Director for the Center for Medicaid and CHIP Services (CMCS) within the Centers for Medicare and Medicaid Services (CMS) at the U.S. Department of Health and Human Services.
+Mr. Hill is the Acting Director for the Center for Medicaid and CHIP Services (CMCS) within the Centers for Medicare & Medicaid Services (CMS) at the U.S. Department of Health and Human Services.
 As Acting Director of CMCS, Tim Hill leads activities related to national Medicaid and CHIP policy and program operations, and works closely with states in the implementation of their Medicaid and CHIP programs.

 Tim has held a number of senior leadership positions in CMS including Director of the CMCS Financial Management Group, CMS Chief Financial Officer, Deputy Director of the Center for Consumer Information and Insurance Oversight (CCIIO) and Deputy Director of the Center for Medicare (CM).
 He has an extensive background in financial management, program integrity, and state collaboration.
 Tim is a graduate of Northeastern University and has a Master's Degree from the University of Connecticut.